MarioFares/CS50/docs/README.md

 If you check the recursive checkbox, then the algorithm will dig into every subdirectory in the given directory and retrieve all files.
 Please note depending on the number of files, the function could be slow.

-Click `add` and follow instructions.
-Once the progressbar hits 100%, you are free to close the dialog box.
+Click `add` and follow the instructions.
+Once the progress bar hits 100%, you are free to close the dialog box.

 ### Searching your ebooks<a name="search"></a>
 #### Titles<a name="titles"></a>
-As you see on the right side of the interface, there is a searchbar, which automatically updates titles as you type.
-The searchvar will return the names of the ebooks that contain whatever you typed into the bar.
-You can also clear and sort your selections alpabetically.
+As you see on the right side of the interface, there is a search bar, which automatically updates titles as you type.
+The search bar will return the names of the ebooks that contain whatever you typed into the bar.
+You can also clear and sort your selections alphabetically.

 #### Criteria<a name="criteria"></a>
 You can search your ebooks using the following criteria:
 - `Folder`: This is simply the parent directory in which files are located in
 - `Author`: You must set an ebook's author manually
-- `Genre`: You must set a ebook's genre manually
+- `Genre`: You must set an ebook's genre manually
 - `Tags`: You can input tags that are associated with files
 - `Extensions`: you can search ebooks based on their extensions (ex: '.pdf')
 - `Size`: You can specify the size range you are searching for.
 You can also choose the unit (KB, MB, GB)